Biosystems-Analytics-Lab/shellcast/docs/ANALYSIS.md

 - North Carolina State University (NCSU)
 - North Carolina Division of Marine Fisheries (NCDMF)
-- National Digital Forecast Dataset (NDFD)
-- North Carolina State Climate Office (SCO)
+- North Carolina Department of Environmental Quality (NCDEQ)
+- South Carolina Department of Health and Environmental Control (SCDHEC)
+- Florida Department of Agriculture and Consumer Services (FDACS)
+- National Oceanic and Atmospheric Administration (NOAA)
+- Probabilistic Quantitative Precipitation Forecasting (PQPF)
 - Google Cloud Platform (GCP)
-- National Oceanic and Atmospheric Administration (NOAA)
 - Climate Data Operators (CDO)
-- Probabilistic Quantitative Precipitation Forecasting (PQPF)
 - Shellfish Harvested Area (SHA)
 - Contiguous United States, and as the 48 contiguous states (CONUS)
-- North Carolina Department of Environmental Quality (NCDEQ)
-- South Carolina Department of Health and Environmental Control (SCDHEC)
-- Florida Department of Agriculture and Consumer Services (FDACS)

 ## 2. Analysis and Scripts

 ### Preprocessing input data

-ArcGIS Pro Modelbuilder was used to create the processing tools for each state.
+ESRI ArcGIS Pro Modelbuilder was used to create the processing tools for each state.
 Assigning shellfish harvested area rainfall threshold to leases within the area, checking and fixing geometry, and assigning appropriate column names to attributes tables are among the tasks.
+The ArcGIS Pro project file is not included in the repository.

 *Note*: Input data needs to be updated periodically.
 Currently, NCSU is responsible for updating input data.
 We may be able to automate updates if organizations publish shapefiles online in the data format we require.

 ### Analysis

+**Requisites:**
+*The MySQL Google Cloud SQL database, tables, and data need to be set up. please refer to [DATABASE.md](DATABASE.md) for more information.* </br>

 Each state has its own geospatial analysis, however, North Carolina and Florida analysis share the same analogy; 1) finding the probability of precipitation from PQPF data for each lease location, 2) finding the mean value within the SHA area, 3) classifying the values into very low, low, moderate, high, and very high, and 4) saving categorized values to a remote MySQL database.
 Analysis for Florida adds complexity due to duration-based rainfall thresholds (e.g. 5 days > 3.5").
 In addition to PQPF, daily quality controlled rainfall estimates are used to calculate rainfall accumulation.